Skip to main content

 Key Facts

-1. The Transgender Persons (Protection of Rights) Amendment Bill, 2026 was passed by Parliament in 2026 after opposition walkouts and nationwide protests.
+1. The Transgender Persons (Protection of Rights) Amendment Bill, 2026 was passed in Parliament in 2026 after opposition walkouts.

-2. The Bill replaces self‑identification with mandatory verification based on biological markers (chromosomes, hormones, genitalia) or membership in specific socio‑cultural groups (kinner, aravani, hijra, jogta).
+2. The Bill replaces self‑identification with mandatory biological markers (chromosomes, hormones, genitalia) for legal recognition.

-4. The amendment contravenes the Supreme Court’s NALSA v.
-Union of India (2014) judgment which upheld the right to self‑identify as a third gender.
+4. The amendment deviates from the Supreme Court's NALSA v.
+Union of India (2014) judgment that upheld the right to self‑identify.

-5. Proponents argue the change prevents misuse of welfare schemes, while critics say it violates dignity, autonomy and the principle of equality under Articles 14, 15, and 21 of the Constitution.
+5. Proponents claim the change prevents misuse of welfare schemes, while critics argue it infringes dignity and constitutional equality.

 Background & Context